IgniteUI/igniteui-docfx/en/components/excel_library.md

 ---
 ## Excel Library

-The Infragistics Excel Engine allows you to work with spreadsheet data using familiar Microsoft® Excel® spreadsheet objects like Workbooks, Worksheets, Cells, Formulas and many more.
-The Infragistics Excel Engine makes it easy for you to represent the data of your application in an Excel spreadsheet as well as transfer data from Excel into your application.
+The Infragistics Excel Library allows you to work with spreadsheet data using familiar Microsoft® Excel® spreadsheet objects like Workbooks, Worksheets, Cells, Formulas and many more.
+The Infragistics Excel Library makes it easy for you to represent the data of your application in an Excel spreadsheet as well as transfer data from Excel into your application.

 ### Demo